TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 ## Noise V. Sampler:  Steps, Scale/Guidance and Seed

 Diffusion models work by using Steps to resolve noise.
 The more steps, the more compute is used, (which is why the Anlas cost goes up with steps).
-V4 and V4.5, The most recent NAI models, were trained from scratch inhouse.
+V4 and beyond, The most recent NAI models, were trained from scratch inhouse.
 Older NAI models were trained from Stable Diffusion.

 Steps are carried out by a **Sampler**, which attempts to resolve the noise based on an algorithm.
 Each Sampler uses a different algorithm, and has different results.
 Some Sampler are *Ancestral*, meaning they iterate in a way that performs well at lower steps more quickly than non-Ancestral samplers.